Azure-Samples/service-fabric-java-getting-started/README.md

 ### reliable-services-embedded-jetty-sample

 This folder contains a service that stands up a Jetty server within a Service Fabric stateless service.
 The Jetty server is a very simple server that is stood up within a stateless service.

+### container-apache-tomcat-web-server-sample

+This folder contains an Apache Tomcat Web server that runs inside a container.
+This web server hosts a simple Hello World Java application.